clarkedarkmatter/carrieforky-0d637/content/pages/index.md

-      *   Carrie can easily achieve **better legislative results** than her incumbent opponent and can **better represent the diverse community** in District 41.
+      *   Carrie can easily achieve **better legislative results** than her incumbent opponent and can **better represent the diverse **perspectives in District 41.

     actions:
       - type: Button